projectriff/projectriff.io/docs/v0.5/getting-started/minikube.md

 ### invoke the function

-Knative configures HTTP routes on the istio-ingressgateway.
+Knative configures HTTP routes on the ingress controller.
 Requests are routed by hostname.

-Look up the nodePort for the ingressgateway; you should see a port value like `30195`.
+Look up the nodePort for the ingress gateway; you should see a port value like `30195`.

 ```sh
 MINIKUBE_IP=$(minikube ip)